Photo credit: Mona Ramsdel 2026

-Sholeh Wolpé is an Iranian-American poet, writer, and librettist.
+Sholeh Wolpé is a poet, writer, and librettist.
+She was born in Iran, writes in English, translates from Persian and lives in Los Angeles and Barcelona.
 Her literary work includes seven collections of poetry, several plays, five books of translations and three anthologies, as well as texts and librettos for the choir and opera.
+She is the Writer-In-Residence at the University of California, Irvine.

-Her most recent work include The Invisible Sun – Attar (Harper Collins), Abacus of Loss: A Memoir in Verse (University of Arkansas Press), Abaco de Perdida (Visor Libros, España), Song of Exile for choir and Nava Avaz, a full length opera for 6 composers (premiere 2027).
+Her most recent work include The Invisible Sun – Attar (Harper Collins, long-listed for PEN Translation Award), Abacus of Loss: A Memoir in Verse (University of Arkansas Press), Abaco de Perdida (Visor Libros, España), Song of Exile for choir and Nava Avaz, a full length opera for 6 composers (premiere 2027).
 Her translations of Iranian poetry, in particular 12th century Sufi mystic poet Attar, and 20th century Iranian rebel poet Forugh Farrokhzad have garnered awards and established Wolpé a as a celebrated re-creator of Persian poetry into English.

 She is the recipient of Opera America Discovery Award as well as a PEN/Heim, Midwest Book Award, and the Lois Roth Translation Prize.
 Her book, The Invisible Sun, was on PEN America award 2025 Long List.
 She is the Writer-In-Residence at the University of California, Irvine (UCI).
 She has lived in Iran, Trinidad, and United Kingdom and presently divides her time between California and Barcelona.